 The clinical course is that of gradual deterioration and the condition carries a rather poor prognosis with median survival ranging from 2.5 to 3.5 years from the time of diagnosis (at the time of initial writing) 2.
-Some reportes have suggested a slowing of progression with treatment by Pirfenidone 7-8.
+Some reports have suggested a slowing of progression with treatment by pirfenidone or nintedanib 7,8.

 Consider pulmonary fibrosis due to a known cause, such as:

 collagen vascular disease-related usual interstitial pneumonia (UIP)

 hypersensitivity pneumonitis usually involves the mid and upper zones of the lung, and also the presence of centrilobular nodules and areas of air trapping are very useful hints to differentiate it from UIP

 UIP cases are also thought to have honeycombing and peripheral or lower lung zone predominance of disease, and less likely to have micronodules